coder/coder/docs/admin/appearance.md

 ![service banner maintenance](../images/admin/service-banner-maintenance.png)

-Example: Adhere to goverment network classification requirements and notify users of which network their Coder deployment is on.
+Example: Adhere to government network classification requirements and notify users of which network their Coder deployment is on.

 ![service banner secret](../images/admin/service-banner-secret.png)